stebrizzo/stebrizzo.github.io/_pages/about.md

 Research
 ======
 I am a researcher in fluid mechanics.
 I combine experiments and theory to understand turbulence, multiphase flows, and particle transport.
-I am generally interested in how turbulence structures and in how it affect interfaces, dispersion, fragmentation of particles, and swimming animals behavior.
-My experimental expertise includes three-dimensional flow measurements and complex-shaped particle reconstruction.
+I am generally interested in how turbulence is structured and how it affects interfaces, dispersion, particle fragmentation, and swimming animals' behavior.
+My expertise includes three-dimensional flow measurements and complex-shaped particle reconstruction.